 Teaching children about Republic Day is a great way of instilling patriotism in them.
 It will give them a sense of belonging to the country they’re born in and will help mould them into responsible citizens.
 So, this 26th January, make an effort to explain to children the significance of the Republic Day of India and make it fun for them by celebrating it in a kid-friendly manner.

-Most children get confused between the Republic Day and the Independence Day.
+Most children get confused between Republic Day and Independence Day.
 So it’s important first, to explain to them the difference between the two.
-Tell them that although India got its independence from the British rule on 15th August 1947, it did not become a republic by adopting its newly written Constitution, until January 26th, 1950.
-Make sure children they understand this distinction.
+Tell them that although India got its independence from British rule on 15th August 1947, it did not become a republic by adopting its newly written Constitution, until January 26th, 1950.
+Make sure the children understand this distinction.

 Importance of Republic Day

 - India is a republic.
 A republic is a country where the power of decision-making for the nation lies with the elected representatives from the people itself, rather than a king or a monarch.

 - Republic Day is celebrated in India on 26th January, since India was declared a republic on 26th January 1950.

 - After six months of independence from British rule, our country adopted the constitution written by Dr. B. R. Ambedkar, officially.

 - This was when the Indian Government protected our fundamental rights.

 - Dr. Rajendra Prasad took the oath of being the first president of India.
 Thousands of people witnessed this wonderful and memorable event with great excitement and jubilation.

 - This was the commencement of a significant chapter in the journey of modern India since we had officially lifted British laws and made way for citizen-friendly laws.